isabella232/infobip-pubnub-demo/README.md

 };
 ```

-And with that we can guarantee our users delivery of time sensitive messages even if their internet connection drops.
+With that we can guarantee our users delivery of time sensitive messages, even if their internet connection drops.

 ![sms fallback in action](img/sms-fallback.png)

 ## Source code

-You can find the finished source code for the entire project on Github.
+You can find the finished source code for the entire project on [Github](https://github.com/infobip/infobip-pubnub-demo).
 If you wish you can fork it and host the static web app part of it yourself.
 Additionally, you can use included code for the custom PubNub functions to jump start your own SMS fallback solution.